-A course designed to provide intensive work in an area of special interest or a required topic in physical education.
+This is a course designed to provide intensive work in an area of special interest or a required topic in physical education.
 This course is available to qualified students upon recommendation from the academic advisor and the instructor related to the topic.

-PED 332 Kinesiology
+PED 332 Kinesiology Three credit hours